boro741/NodeJsCourseSummary/readme.md

 An agreed upon standard for how code modules should be structured

 **First class Functions**
-Everything you can do with other types you can do with functions
+Everything you can do with other types you can do with functions.  <br>
+You can use functions like strings, numbers etc. ( i.e pass them around, set variables equal to them, put them in arrays and more )

 **Expression**
 A block of code that results in a value